 Conclusion

-While crontab is an easy to write command to turn your screen on/off automatically, there is also a more modern alternative now with systemd timers.
+While crontab is an easy-to-write command to turn your screen on/off automatically, there is also a more modern alternative now with systemd timers.
 If your crontab system works fine, there is no need to change to systemd but if you are experiencing problems, have a look at my systemd timer article.

-Was this post helpful?
+Was this article helpful?